No fuss multi-index hybrid vector database / search engine

 Cold disk starts can be really slow.
 At the bottom of the chain sits the disk where all the data is stored.
 There are two caches in play: the in-memory cache and the operating system file cache.
 The OS cache is not in our control and gets populated as files are read or written to.
 When a request is made, the index graph gets traversed and points are loaded from the disk to operating system cache and decoded into in-memory set of points.
 The search operation often performs random reads from disk as it traverses the similarity graph; hence, during a cold start it can take a long time (1 second, 10 seconds or more) depending on the hardware.
 Solid-state disks (SSDs) are strongly recommended for this reason as they serve random reads better.
 For single application deployments, this is not a major concern because we expect a portion of the data / index to be cached either in-memory or by the operating system during operation.
 An alternative is to use a custom graph oriented storage layout on disk so blocks / pages are better aligned with neighbours of nodes in the similarity graph.

-Automatic horizontal scaling: the number of servers in the SemaDB is currently fixed because it has no mechanism of moving the data around after server count change.
-When the number of servers change, the rendezvous hashing used will move 1/n amount of data to the new server.
-This is tricky to perform safely while the database is operating due to race conditions across servers.
+Automatic horizontal scaling: the number of servers in SemaDB can be adjusted but it only syncs on startup.
+The rendezvous hashing used will move 1/n amount of data to the new server or move the removed server data back to the remaining ones.
+Since this only happens on startup, it is more geared towards scaling up or down deployments in advance rather than under live load.
+Live automatic scaling is tricky to perform safely while the database is operating due to race conditions across servers.
 Some pitfalls are: a server lagging behind in configuration sending data to old servers, while data transfer is happening user requests must be handled, any mis-routed data must eventually arrive at the correct server, the system must recover from a split-brain scenario if the network is partitioned.
-Many distributed databases incorporate additional machinery that adds significant complexity to handles these such as versioned keys, vector clocks etc. One option in the future could be an offline scaling tool.
-At the moment, pre-deployment the workload must be anticipated and only vertical scaling (increasing compute resources per server) is possible.
+Many distributed databases incorporate additional machinery that adds significant complexity to handles these such as versioned keys, vector clocks etc. At the moment, you can adjust the servers and restart the cluster to redistribute the data.

 No write high availability: SemaDB is optimised for search heavy workloads.
 Collection and point write operations require all involved (servers that have been distributed data) to participate.
 In the search path, failures can be tolerated because it is a Stochastic search and occasional drops in performance due to unavailable shards can be acceptable.
 We offload maintaining a healthy system across physical server failures to a container orchestration tool such as Kubernetes.
 We assume that the configured state of SemaDB will be actively maintained and as a result do not contain any peer discovery or consensus algorithms in the design.
 This design choice again simplifies the architecture of SemaDB and aids with rapid development.
 Original designs included consensus mechanisms such as Raft and a fully self-contained distributed system with peer discovery, but this was deemed overkill.